jro31/jethro-codes/_articles/my-story.md

 There were classes of students, mostly refugees, who couldn't afford to study English in a paid school.
 On the first day of this course, we were told the teaching rota, on the second day, I was teaching English to a class of 30 of these students.

 I don't get nervous easily, but I was petrified before that first class.
 The course was a complete baptism by fire, and one of the hardest things I've ever gone through.
 Harder than any job I've ever had, we taught and got criticised throughout.
-But my God, if the goal was to get as good at teaching as you could in four weeks, it was very effective.
+But my God, if the goal was to get you as good at teaching as you could be in four weeks, it was very effective.

 I... survived the CELTA, a course administered by Cambridge University.
 So I got a graduation certificate from Cambridge University after all.

-And there was a careers councillor on site, or at least someone who moonlighted as one, to help graduates get started after the CELTA, so I made sure to sit down with him, and learn what I could about getting a job in Saigon.
+And there was a careers councillor on site, or at least someone moonlighting as one, to help graduates get started after the CELTA, so I made sure to sit down with him, and learn what I could about getting a job in Saigon.

 From that conversation, I somehow ended up with an interview at an adult school in Bangkok under the premise of _'it can't hurt to talk to them,'_ and they offered me a job, and I accepted and... oh, I guess I'm staying in Bangkok then.

 My logic for becoming a teacher had been that I was kind of tired of backpacking, and also the unskiled work in between in order to pay for it.
 But I didn't want to go home yet either.
-I wasn't done exploring the world yet, but I wanted to be more than a tourist in the places that I went.
+I wasn't done exploring the world, and I wanted to be more than a tourist in the places that I went.

 And what's the one skill that I have that can allow me to work anywhere in the world?